Google Pixel 6a vs Pixel 6: key differences

 One more corner Google had to cut is the omission of a high-refresh-rate display – it's a 60Hz affair on the Pixel 6a.
 Not a deal-breaker, if you ask us, but it's a difference in smoothness you may notice if you're spoiled by screens like Pixel 6's 90Hz panel.

 As you can see, besides the difference in size and refresh rate, the Pixel 6a and Pixel 6 share similar brightness and color accuracy.
 This is especially impressive if you take into account the $450 price tag on the 6a.

 Tensor is the name of Google's custom SoC, which made its debut on the Pixel 6 series last year.
 It is the chip powering the Pixel 6a as well, which is great news – chips this powerful aren't common among phones at this price point.
 According to benchmarks, the Google Tensor is not as powerful as the latest Qualcomm Snapdragon chips, but it's optimized for AI and machine learning tasks like speech recognition.

 Performance-wise, however, the chipset is where the similarities between the Pixel 6a and the regular Pixel 6 end.
 When it comes to memory, the 6a has 6GB RAM, while the Pixel 6 boasts 8GB in comparison.
-This shouldn't affect everyday tasks that much, but some slower loading times and background apps closing faster should be expected from the more affordable model.
-Another difference is that the Pixel 6a only comes in a single storage option, 128GB to be precise, while you can get the Pixel 6 in a 256GB version.
+This doesn't affect everyday tasks that much, though, as we found out during our review.

-The camera system is usually one of the areas that companies start cutting corners first when making a more affordable model for its lineup.
+The camera system is usually one of the areas that companies target first when making a more affordable model.
 The same stands true when it comes to the Pixel 6a, which comes with the same main camera that's found on the Pixel 5a and even older models.